jordanbardwell/EndpointLocalAdministrator/README.md

 If any error is encountered in the flows, the status of a job will change to **error**.
 The flow id and run id will be stored and sent in a notification via Teams/Email.
 From there, you'll be able to view the flow to see what went wrong.

 ## Script Errors
 Currently, this solution uses PowerShell to add and remove local administrators.
-Each time the script runs on a device, a log file is created under:
+Each time the script runs on a device, a log file is created under: C:\Windows\Logs\Endpoint Local Administrator